NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 ### Shell code blocks

-Shell code blocks, `.. code-block:: shell`, if representing commands a user will type shall use the `$` to represent the prompt.
+Shell code blocks, `.. code-block:: shell`, shall use the `$` to represent the prompt if representing commands a user will type.

 ## Links

-Linking to other documentation, both internal and external, help improve the user experience when exploring the documentation.
+Linking to other documentation, both internal and external, helps improve the user experience when exploring the documentation.
 Linking to good references will improve the user's confidence in the quality of our documentation.